Ardibid/SecondHand/README.md

 # SecondHand
+---
-A toolkit to interface SecondHand a C-VAE model for handwriting typeface generation.<br>
+A toolkit to interface SecondHand; a C-VAE model for handwriting typeface generation.<br>

 <img src="media\hero.gif" width="750"/>